genropy/genropy_saved/docs/genro/widgets/form/db/dbcombobox.rst

 dbCombobox attributes
 =====================

-	For the list of dbCombobox attributes, please check :ref:`db-common-attributes`.
+	For the list of dbCombobox attributes, please check :ref:`db-genro-attributes`.

 **Footnotes**